sazio/Transients/README.md

 <img src="https://raw.githubusercontent.com/sazio/Transients/master/img/FHN_9D.png" width="600">

-I think I've gotten something similar, still trying to understand how Julia's plot works but we have 3 "limit" cycles... (there are a few theorems on the birth of a stable limit cycle in the case on an appropriate perturbation, I'm looking through all of those right now)
+I think I've gotten something similar - not that cute but ok-, still trying to understand how Julia's plot works but we have 3 "limit" cycles... (there are a few theorems on the birth of a stable limit cycle in the case on an appropriate perturbation, I'm looking through all of those right now)

 <img src="https://raw.githubusercontent.com/sazio/Transients/master/img/phase_portraitFHN.png" width="600">

-and
+## Some words on